 Arrive at least 10 minutes before class starts.
 Hydrate well, and come on an empty stomach.
 Bring a yoga mat, two towels (one as long as your mat for practice, and another to shower) as well as a bottle of water.
 These items are available for purchase or rent at the studio.
 Dress comfortably, allowing your body to move freely throughout practice.
 Less is more in the hot room!

 Drink plenty of water, replenish your electrolytes, and eat all the fresh vibrant food your body will crave!
 You may experience some soreness post yoga, good for you!
 This is a sign that you have challenged your body in a new way.
 What’s the best cure?
 More yoga of course!
 Come back for your next class as soon as you can, the heat and stretching will help to alleviate any discomfort you may feel.
-Feel free to express your experiences with us as teachers; we are here to guide and support.
+Please feel free to express your experiences with us as teachers; we are happy to help guide and support!